spryker-shop/b2c-api-react-example/README.md

 2. Please add settings in your local machine "hosts" file.
     - `<ip of vagrant installation> glue.de.project-name.local`
     - `127.0.0.1 react.local`
-3. Please edit `configs/local_vm.env` file inside your project for local environment.
+3. Please copy `.env.example` file and rename it to `.env` for configure your local environment.
     - `DEV_SERVER_HOST` variable value.
 For example `react.local`.
     - `API_URL` variable value to `http://glue.de.project-name.local`.
+    - change `NODE_ENV` variable value to `production` while deploying on the server.

 ## Installation
 Once you installed nodejs, cloned git repository and switched to the project directory